Set object properties by using parametric variables

 - Click Add to create a new parametric variablevariable used to define a value for a parametric property

 A parametric variable does not include a dependency.

 For example, name, material grade, and bolt size are parametric variables.

 - In the Name box, enter a name for the variable.

 You can also use the default name, such as P1.
-In our example, we will enter Weldsize as the name of the variable.
+In this example, enter Weldsize as the name of the variable.

 - In the Value type list, select a suitable value type.

 The type determines what kind of values can be used with this variable.
-In our example, we will select Length , which is suitable for lengths and distances.
+In this example, select Length, which is suitable for lengths and distances.